OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 *   Other background, contact and demographic information, such as your occupation, personal URL, IM username, emergency contact, home descriptions, travel history and plans and other interests and self-descriptions you choose to provide;
 *   Information stored on your mobile device, such as your photos, calendar information and contacts, if you have given us permission to access this information. and
 *   Information about you from other Couchsurfing users, such as trust ratings, friend connections, public references, and other interconnections and interactions between you and other Couchsurfing users.
+*   Information provided to us by you as a part of the identity verification process.
+This includes the identity document and images used in the process, as well as the information included on the identity document provided.

 Information We Collect Automatically